JKWA/funx/usage-rules/validate.md

 - **Nested paths**: `at [:a, :b, :c], Validator` (converts to `Prism.path`)
 - **Root validators**: Bare validator module runs on entire structure
 - **Environment**: `Either.validate(data, validator, env: %{key: value})`
+- **Supported validator returns**: `:ok`, `{:ok, value}`, and `{:error, ValidationError.t()}` normalize to `Either`

 ## Overview

 `Funx.Validate` provides a declarative DSL for building composable validators.
 The DSL uses optics for field projection, accumulates all errors applicatively, and returns the original structure unchanged on success.

+Validators may transform the focused value they receive, and later validators in the same chain see that transformed value.
+Even so, the DSL preserves the outer input structure on success.

 The module follows an optics-first design where `at :key` defaults to `Prism.key(:key)`, making fields optional by default.
 Use `Required` for presence validation or explicit `Lens.key(:key)` for structural requirements.